Flutterwave/Python-v2/README.md

 <br>

 ### ```.charge(payload)```
 This is called to start an Mpesa transaction.
-The payload should be a dictionary containing account information.
+The payload should be a dictionary containing payment information.
 It should have the parameters:

-* ```account```,
+* ```amount```,

 * ```email```,